alfredprof3/Linux/Github Sync (Obsidian plugin).md

 	git push
 	```

 	This will bring you up the advice for credentials.
 After that the user and token will be stored in `.git-credentials` file in $HOME.
 You only do this one time for this commit, then you can push the changes via Github Sync plugin.
-Clic in ribbon icon placed in the left side bar of Obsidian app.
+Click in the left-side ribbon icon Obsidian app.

-# Github Sync plugin
+# Github Sync Obsidian plugin

+At this step go to Obsidian app, enable the community plugins and search for Github Sync.
+Install it, enable and set the remote URL for example: `https://github.com/username/repo-name.git`